-"Wounded hero, you were shattered In the ankle -do not start!
-Much, much more it would have mattered In the immediate neighbourhood of the heart.
-The bullet sped comparatively wide; And you survive, to be old England's pride."
+"Wounded hero, you were shattered In the ankle-do not start !

+Much, much more it would have mattered

+In the immediate neighbourhood of the heart.

+The bullet sped comparatively wide ; And you survive, to be old England's pride."

-"Comparatively" is excellent indeed!
+"Comparatively" is excellent indeed !

 The honeymoon of Mr. and Mrs. Pengelley is truly delightful.
-Mr. Quiller Couch is one of the very few novelists we have who thoroughly knows and can accurately describe a certain part of this country without being a bore.
-His background is always a background, but it is always there.
-Mr. Benjamin Jope is another of his masterpieces of touching off. whole atmosphere of the tale is a mixture of broad farce and grim tragedy, which needs a strong hand indeed to make it palatable.
-Interwoven with the nuptial humours of the Pengelleys is the Duke of Wellington's Special Pengelleys is the Duke of Wellington's Spanish campaign, and the taking and previous page next page
+Mr. Quiller Couch is one of the very few novelists we have who thoroughly knows and can accurately describe a certain part of this country with out being a bore.
+His background is always a back-ground, but it is always there.
+Mr. Benjamin Jope is The another of his masterpieces of touching off. whole atmosphere of the tale is a mixture of broad farce and grim tragedy, which needs a strong hand indeed to make it palatable.
+Interwoven with the nuptial humours of the Pengelleys is the Duke of Wellington's Specific and the tabling and Wellington's Spanish campaign, and the taking and

-^{} By A. Quiller Couch.
+By A. Quiller Couch.
 Cassell and Co.